UAlbertaALTLab/morphodict/CreeDictionary/res/linguistic_knowledge/crk/readme.md

 ### lemmas.txt

+Extra information to identify lemmas

-Each row should be the analysis of a lemma
+Each row should be an fst analysis, with a preceding +/- to show whether it's lemma or not

-Comments must be added with a hash sign at the start of a row.
+Comments can be added with a hash sign at the start of a row.

 Empty rows are allowed for formatting